lowRISC/ibex-demo-system-labs/lab4.md

 These will fit into the same instruction type used by the the ALU operations (add, sub, xor etc).
 All three have one destination register, multiplication and addition have two source registers whereas absolute value only has one.

-### RISC-V instruction encoding
+### Choosing a RISC-V instruction encoding

-We won't be getting into full encoding details in this lab (please consult the RISC-V ISA manual volume 1 if you want more details), just the ones we need.
+We won't be getting into full encoding details in this lab, but just covering the ones we need (please consult the RISC-V ISA manual volume 1 if you want more details).
-The bottom 7 bits of a RISC-V instruction specify the 'major opcode' (in this table, the bottom two bits are fixed to `2'b11`):
+The bottom 7 bits of a RISC-V instruction specify the 'major opcode' (in this table, the bottom two bits are always `2'b11`, so the table only shows bits 2:6):

 ![](./lab4_imgs/RISC-V_base_opcode_map.png)

-RISC-V reserves some major opcodes for custom instructions, we're going to use the *custom-0* opcode, which has a value of `7'b0001011 = 7'h0b`.
+RISC-V reserves some major opcodes for custom instructions; we're going to use the *custom-0* opcode which has a value of `7'b0001011 = 7'h0b`.
 Let's call it `OPCODE_CMPLX`.

 All of our instructions will be *R-type* instructions, which have the following layout: